All Episodes

 Didn't have any documentation.

-He lied, he got called on it, he retracted it.
+He got called on it.

-Somebody called the black Caucasians with the news.
+Somebody called the Black Caucasians with the news.

-Now the department is retracting that statement and claiming Holder inadvertently made the claim to the committee.
+Now the Department is retracting that statement and claiming Holder inadvertently made the claim to the committee.

 Yeah.